jnaynay/usd-lak-reinforcement-learning/README.md

 # usd-lak-reinforcement-learning
-Under-graduate student project for Machine learning class.
+Under-graduate student mini project for Machine learning class.

+the dataset name is not be accurate consider its content.
+The last record in the dataset was in 30 May, 2023.
+I use SARIMAX model for this mini project as it is a short-period currency rate prediction.
+In order to predict for more advance prediction, I would recommend you to use Long Short-Term Memory(LSTM).